 Code section Code requirement Comply: Yes/No Evidence, commentary and any explanations 2.1 Landlords must make it easy for residents to complain by providing different channels through which residents can make a complaint such as in person, over the telephone, in writing, by email and digitally.
 While the Ombudsman recognises that it may not be feasible for a landlord to use all of the potential channels, there must be more than one route of access into the complaints system.
-Yes 2.1.
-We will make it easy for residents to complain, by providing different channels through which customers can make a complaint.
-This can include email, telephone, letter, online or through social media.
-In practice we accept complaints via phone, email, face to face, letter and facebook 2.3 Landlords must make their complaint policy available in a clear and accessible format for all residents.
+Yes Complaint Policy revised 2023 In practice we accept complaints via phone, email, face to face, letter and facebook 2.3 Landlords must make their complaint policy available in a clear and accessible format for all residents.
 This will detail the number of stages involved, what will happen at each stage and the timeframes for responding.
-Yes Complaint Policy 2022 revised: 2.2.
-We will make the complaint policy available in a clear and accessible format for customers including publicising the policy on our website and through regular correspondence with customers.

-V 2.3.
-We will ensure customers are provided with contact information for the Housing Ombudsman Service and notified that they can refer their complaint to the service at any point in the process.
-2.4 Landlord websites, if they exist, must include information on how to raise a complaint.
+Yes Complaint Policy 2023 revised 2.4 Landlord websites, if they exist, must include information on how to raise a complaint.
 The complaints policy and process must be easy to find on the website.
 Yes Our new website has a graphical representation of the complaint process as well as links to raising a complaint.
 Our new MyRaven portal offers the ability to raise and track a complaint online.
 The website has search field functionality and has been tested by customers to find the complaints section.
 The website has Reach deck functionality to further assist finding things easily on the website for those customers that need it.

 2.5 Landlords must comply with the Equality Act 2010 and may need to adapt normal policies, procedures, or processes to accommodate an individual's needs.
 Landlords must satisfy themselves that their policy sets out how they will respond to reasonable adjustments requests in line with the Equality Act and that complaints handlers have had appropriate training to deal with such requests.
-Yes 9.1.
-Raven will comply with the Equality Act 2010 and were deemed necessary will make reasonable adjustments to how we except or handle a complaint based on individual needs.
-9.2.
-An Equality Assessment has been carried out for this policy and ongoing monitoring of complainant characteristics will continue to identify any future actions required.
-All staff involved in complaint handling have had equality and diversity training.
-We do however wish to introduce a complaint checklist as part of further improvements to our procedure which will include any equality and diversity checks 2.6 Landlords must publicise the complaints policy and process, the Complaint Handling Code and the Housing Ombudsman Scheme in leaflets, posters, newsletters, online and as part of regular correspondence with residents.
+Yes Complaint Policy revised 2023 We do A complaint checklist is sent as part of further improvements to our procedure which will include any equality and diversity checks 2.6 Landlords must publicise the complaints policy and process, the Complaint Handling Code and the Housing Ombudsman Scheme in leaflets, posters, newsletters, online and as part of regular correspondence with residents.
 Yes We publicise the complaint policy, Code and HOS on our website with a dedicated page to the HOS.
 We also publish the information in Raven Times and as part of the correspondence sent to Customers when they raise a complaint.
 2.7 Landlords must provide residents with contact information for the Ombudsman as part of its regular correspondence with residents.
 Yes We include a standard 2.8 Landlords must provide early advice to residents regarding their right to access the Housing Ombudsman Service throughout their complaint, not only when the landlord's complaints process is exhausted.
-Yes This is the standard paragraph included in all our complaint letters from GIOT to Appeal stage You can also contact the Housing Ombudsman directly but please note that the Ombudsman will not be able to investigate your complaint until eight weeks from the date of this letter but Residents can contact them at any time while a complaint is going through the complaints process for advice and to help find a resolution.
-The contact details for the Housing Ombudsman Service are:
+Yes This is included in all letters